This post may contain affiliate links, please see our policy for details.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - paint (I used whatever I had on hand)

 - sticks – free from our back yard!

 I used the leftover exterior green paint that I used on my garage door last year and simply wrote the name of the seeds on each using a waterproof Sharpie.

 I was going to find a way to put some pretty lettering on them but there’s not much writing room on a clothes pin, and I wasn’t sure how it would hold up with the weather, so I just kept it simple and went with the Sharpie.

 The possibilities are endless and it’s a fun project to do with the kiddos.

 Have you been able to plant anything in your garden yet?
-Would you make your own garden markers?
+Would you make your own DIY garden markers?